-We sat down together in my acting studio and had a conversation on Instagram Live.
+One of my longtime students, Philemon Chambers and I sat down together in my acting studio and had a conversation on Instagram Live.

 P: This is Netflix’s first gay holiday rom-com.
 There are so many barriers being broken and so many lights being shed on the queer community in a very mainstream way.
 We’re in 190 countries and over 214 million homes.
 To think that Netflix greenlit a project like this, with diversity in the cast, is monumental.
 I’m very humbled by it.

 E: Oh, I love that.
 And you’re opening the door, aren’t you?

 Philemon shared his insights on why he feels it’s important to study with a coach and take acting classes.
 He identified the things he has learned from me in class, what he feels are the most important to him as an actor, and how working with an acting coach has contributed to his success.

 Preparation and Auditions – why going over auditioning in class is so important.

 P: Auditioning helps us learn, because, at one point, we’re going to fail.
 We all have off days.
 Sometimes you mess up.
 I learned from Ellen to understand what didn’t work, so I know what I need to work on to conquer that.

 E: That’s why we do a lot of auditioning in class.
 If you go back to the basics and you are specific, it really does ground you.
 Auditions are your chance to act.
 Instead of thinking it’s an audition, treat it like you’ve already got the job.
 Go in there and do it, because the more you do it, the more you get used to it, and that’s when you start to enjoy it.